 01

-Start with this video's job: Use How To Build Design Systems with AI as a transcript-backed creative automation walkthrough: at 0:20, it frames pretty much use any style that they already have preset or you can customize with whatever you need for your...
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
-Anchor it to 0:20, where the video says: “pretty much use any style that they already have preset or you can customize with whatever you need for your project.
+Start with this video's job: A designer who has worked with booking.com, Slack, and Mailchimp shows how to build a reusable design system with just two tools β shadcn's 'build your own' component styles and Paper (an HTML-based design tool with a Chrome extension) β driven by Claude Code one layer at a time: tokens, then building blocks, then components, then a dark mode variant.
+Treat "Reference" as the outcome you are trying to make visible, not a topic label.
+Anchor it to 0:20, where the video says: βpretty much use any style that they already have preset or you can customize with whatever you need for your project.
 The other thing that we're going to use is Paper.
-It's a HTML-based design software and they...”
+It's a HTML-based design software and they...β

 02

-Use "Source" to locate the part of the creative automation workflow the video is demonstrating.
+Use "Tokens" to locate the part of the design system mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
-Anchor it to 2:47, where the video says: “you need really to build a design system that comes from the tokens we added.
+Anchor it to 2:47, where the video says: βyou need really to build a design system that comes from the tokens we added.
 Once that's done, we can move on to the components.
-The components is kind of like the pressure test of the whole design...”
+The components is kind of like the pressure test of the whole design...β

 03